• Skip to primary navigation

 1. Decide if you are going to have the treasure hunt indoors or outdoors or both indoors and outdoors.

-2. Download the printable Easter egg hunt scavenger clues.
+2. Download the ready-made easter egg hunt clues printable.
 Each card is available as an image or a PDF file.
+If you don’t like the ready made version then use the blank cards and the clues below.

 3. Print the clues for indoor and/or outdoors on paper or card stock.
 There is a color version and a black and white version for each.
 The black and white version is useful if you don’t have a color printer or want to save ink.